geoffreylitt/convivial-paper/all.md

 * hook with Airbnb sort
 * add more bigger picture reasons, less focus on the affordances
+* assembling our own software: starts with _tweaks_
 * make this shorter

 People have complaints about web apps they use, but they rarely modify those apps to meet their needs.
 Why not?
 Some guesses: